abhashn8/CodePath-Prework/README.md

 Submitted by: **Abhash Niroula**

-**Background Changer** is an app that changes the background color when the button on the app is clicked.
+**Background Glower** is an app that changes the background color when the button on the app is clicked.

 Time spent: **3** hours spent in total